Viewbank - Yallambie

 Viewbank - Yallambie's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data for Viewbank - Yallambie indicates relatively positive outcomes for its residents, with a standard level of common health conditions seen across both young and old age cohorts.
-The rate of private health cover is exceptionally high at approximately 61% of the total population (11,626 people), compared to the national average of 55.3%.
+Health data shows Viewbank - Yallambie residents have relatively positive health outcomes, with common conditions seen equally among young and old age groups.
+Private health cover is exceptionally high at approximately 61% of the total population (11,626 people), compared to the national average of 55.3%.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.9 and 7.8% of residents respectively.
-70.1% of residents declare themselves completely clear of medical ailments, compared to 69.3% across Greater Melbourne.
-As of 2021, 19.6% of residents are aged 65 and over (3,751 people), broadly in line with the general population's health profile.
+The most common medical conditions are arthritis and mental health issues, affecting 7.9% and 7.8% of residents respectively.
+A majority, 70.1%, report being completely clear of medical ailments, slightly higher than Greater Melbourne's 69.3%.
+The area has 19.6% of residents aged 65 and over (3,751 people), broadly in line with the general population's health profile.

 Frequently Asked Questions - Health